-In this article, we discuss RF testing, normal RF ranges, and what abnormal levels mean.
+This article discusses RF testing, normal RF ranges, and what abnormal levels mean.

+However, higher levels of RF can also occur in other conditions.
 Autoantibodies can also occur as part of the natural aging process.
-According to

 - pain and stiffness in the joints